Ontario conducting fewer COVID-19 tests daily as cases keep climbing | CBC News

 To best combat the spread of COVID-19, experts in public health and epidemiology say Ontario needs to be testing more rather than less.

-"I am a little bit concerned that we don't have a very good handle of what's happening with this epidemic right now," said Dr. Jeff Kwong, a professor of public health and family medicine at the University of Toronto.
+"I am a little bit concerned that we don't have a very good handle of what's happening with this epidemic right now," Dr. Jeff Kwong, a professor of public health and family medicine at the University of Toronto, told CBC News.

-"If we can identify more of the cases that are in the community it will help us give us a better idea of what's going on," Kwong said in an interview with CBC News.
+"If we can identify more of the cases that are in the community it will help give us a better idea of what's going on."

 Ontario is testing a smaller portion of its population than anywhere else in Canada.
 Quebec, B.C. and Alberta are each testing at double the province's rate.